bucs445spring22/final-project-team_7/planning/sprints/sprint5/sprint_notes.md

 Andrew do backend to support ratings + testing + paperwork.

-Jin Xian Li do frontend stuff to support aforementioned features.
+Jin Xian Li do frontend stuff to support aforementioned features and removing movie from db.

 Everyone determine how to better test their part of the application and write those tests.